charmbracelet/bubbletea/docs/layouts.md

 		switch msg.String() {
 		case "q", "ctrl+c":
 			// Send the quit command.
 But also notice that we're not returning
-			// here because in this example case we also want the sub-models to
+			// here because in this example case we also want the nested models to
 			// do their updates too.
 			cmds = append(cmds, tea.Quit)
 		}
 	}

-	// Handle updates for sub-model A
-	m.a, cmd = m.a.Update(msg)
+	// Handle updates for nested model A m.a, cmd = m.a.Update(msg)
 	cmds = append(cmds, cmd)

-	// Handle updates for sub-model B
-	m.b, cmd = m.b.Update(msg)
+	// Handle updates for nested model B m.b, cmd = m.b.Update(msg)
 	cmds = append(cmds, cmd)